THE DIVISION OF RETIREMENT BENEFITS IN DIVORCE: The How and Why

 Negotiating a settlement is often the most complex and emotionally heated aspect of the divorce process.
 The terms marital separation agreement (MSA) and property settlement agreement (PSA) are often used interchangeably.
+Through mediation, the terms Memorandum of Understanding or Points of Agreement are utilized.

 - division of property;